What Is TSCM

 • Decorative items

-• Concealment points
+• Common concealment points

 This stage identifies objects that are modified, out of place, or inconsistent with their intended purpose.